-The Group maximized its fund sourcing activities through availment of long-term loans and issuance of corporate bonds.
+98% increase in long term debts The Group maximized its fund sourcing activities through availment of long-term loans and issuance of corporate bonds.

-Decrease was due to the reversal deferred tax liability attributed to the uncollected rent to SLECC.
+20% decrease in deferred tax liabilities-net Decrease was due to the reversal deferred tax liability attributed to the uncollected rent to SLECC.

-Due to the changes in estimates for retirement liability as valued by the independent actuary.
+155% increase in pension liabilities Due to the changes in estimates for retirement liability as valued by the independent actuary.